alvaroalea/QL_Thor20/README.md

 ## History

-With the end of the compercial life of the Sinclair QL, other companies fill the gap, CST made create several models of the Thor computer.
+With the end of the comercial life of the Sinclair QL, other companies fill the gap, CST create several models of the Thor computer.

 The subject of this project is a interesting one, using old stock of original QL boards, and a re-edition of several of the previous expansion board together with a fancy desktop case to make a enhaced QL Computer, so the Thor consist of: